franzbu/HAeating/README.md

 These settings control the overall behavior of the central heating pump and HFFT calculations.

 * **Heating Margin:** value determines how much before reaching target temp the room stops claiming heat
-* **Claim Duration:** defaults to 0 sec.; however, change this value if you wamt a delay before a dashboard change takes effect (defaults to 0; however, inrease this value in case you encounter temporary temperature 'jitter').
+* **Claim Duration:** defaults to 0 sec.; however, change this value if you want a delay before a dashboard change takes effect (defaults to 0; however, increase this value in case you encounter temporary temperature 'jitters').
 * **Boost Threshold:** Activation trigger for high-output heating.
 Boost starts if `Current Temp < Target Temp - Boost Threshold`.
 * **Boost Factor:** Determines the HFFT increase:
     * $$Flow\ Increase = (Target\ Temp - Current\ Temp) \times Boost\ Factor$$